nswdpc/silverstripe-nsw-customerpaymentsplatform/docs/en/002_developers.md

 ## Models

-The module provides 5 models:
+The module provides 2 models:

-+ Payment - representing a CPP payment
++ Payment - representing a CPP payment, linked to a `\SilverStripe\Omnipay\Model\Payment`
-+ Disbursement - representing a disbursement when making sub agency payments within the CPP
++ :warning: Disbursement - representing a disbursement when making sub agency payments within the CPP (todo)
-+ PaymentMethod - one of the support CPP payment methods
-+ Refund - representing a refund.

 ### Payment

-A payment is linked to the `SilverStripe\Omnipay\Model\Payment` model.
-Data within the payment model is updated as a payment progresses:
+A CPP payment is linked to the `SilverStripe\Omnipay\Model\Payment` model.
+Data within the payment model is updated as a payment progresses.

-When authorisation occurs:
-1. onBeforeAuthorize
-1. onAfterAuthorize

-When authorisation completes:
-1. onBeforeCompleteAuthorize
-1. onAfterCompleteAuthorize

-When a payment completion POST request is received
+1. A payment request is made to the CPP, returning a `paymentReference`
-1. onBeforeCompletePurchase
-1. onAfterCompletePurchase
+1. The payment stores the `paymentReference` value
+1. The payer is redirected, with that paymentReference value, to the CPP gateway
+    1. The payer can cancel at this point
+1. The payer processes their payment using the relevant payment method
+    1. Upon successful payment, the CPP sends a JWT to the agency website, which is decoded,validated and responded to.
+    1. Successful payments are then automatically redirected to the configured payment success URL on the agency website
+1. Upon unsuccessful payment or cancellation, the payer can retry or cancel and return to the agency website, possibly to try again.

 ### Disbursement